Sathvika-g-29/Github_Tracker/README.md

 * The script will:

   1. Read all student GitHub usernames from the Excel file
-  2. Fetch profile data and repository stats from GitHub
+  2. Fetch profile and repository data from GitHub
-  3. Rank students based on total stars
+  3. Rank students by total stars
   4. Generate `students_report.xlsx` with all metrics

-> ⚠️ Make sure the input Excel file is **not open** in another program to avoid `PermissionError`.
+> ⚠️ Ensure the input Excel file is **closed** before running to avoid `PermissionError`.

 ---

-## 🧪 Testing with Bulk Student Data
+## 🧪 Testing with Bulk Data

-To quickly test the script, you can **generate fake student entries** in Excel with placeholder GitHub usernames like:
+You can add **fake student entries** to test the Excel tracker:

 | Student Name   | College Email                                 | GitHub Username |
 | -------------- | --------------------------------------------- | --------------- |